Should you publicly track feature requests?

 Is launching a ‘secret’ new feature all that important?
 Does it actually generate PR and sales for our companies?
 Or would it benefit our companies more to build a community around our products, which feels valued and listened to?

 If you want to systematically and privately track feature requests, Feature Upvote offers private feedback boards.

 - You set a password for your feedback board and share with team members

 - When a customer makes a feature request, your team manually adds it to your Feature Upvote feedback board

 - When a customer requests a feature already on your board, you use our “upvote on behalf of…” button to add a vote

 - You can now see which features are requested most often

 You get the feature request tracking while keeping competitors out of your feedback board.
-You can also use Single Sign-On to restrict access to your board.

 Need more help with this?